-The estimation problem (1) with $\mathbf{A} = \mathbf{I}N$ was studied by Donoho and Johnstone [19, 20].
-Their work was aimed at demonstrating asymptotic minimax optimality, i.e., they considered estimators having optimal worst-case behavior when the problem dimensions N, S tend to infinity.
-By contrast, we consider the finite-dimensional setting, and attempt to characterize the performance at each value of \mathbf{x} , rather than analyzing worst-case behavior.
-Such a "pointwise" approach was also advocated by the authors of [21, 22], who studied the CRB for the sparse linear model (1) with arbitrary \mathbf{A} .
-However, the CRB is a local bound, in the sense that the performance characterization it provides is only based on the statistical properties in the neighborhood of the specific value of \mathbf{x} being examined.
+The estimation problem (1) with $\mathbf{A} = \mathbf{I}N$ was studied by Donoho and Johnstone [18], [19].
+Their work was aimed at demonstrating asymptotic minimax optimality, i.e., they considered estimators having optimal worst case behavior when the problem dimensions N, S tend to infinity.
+By contrast, we consider the finite-dimensional setting, and attempt to characterize the performance at each value of x, rather than analyzing worst case behavior.
+Such a "pointwise" approach was also taken by Ben-Haim and Eldar [20], [21], who studied the CRB for the sparse linear model (1) with arbitrary A. However, the CRB is a local bound, in the sense that the performance characterization it provides is only based on the statistical properties in the neighborhood of the specific value of x being examined.
 In particular, the CRB for a given \mathbf{x} is only based on a local unbiasedness assumption, meaning that the estimator is only required to be unbiased at \mathbf{x} and in its infinitesimal neighborhood.
-Our goal in this paper is to obtain performance bounds for the more restrictive case of globally unbiased estimators, i.e., estimators whose expectation equals the true \mathbf{x} for each S-sparse vector \mathbf{x} .
-Since any globally unbiased estimator is also locally unbiased, our lower bounds will be tighter than those of [21, 22].
+Our goal in this paper is to obtain performance bounds for the more restrictive case of globally unbiased estimators, i.e., estimators whose expectation equals the true \mathbf{x} for each S-sparse vector x.
+Since any globally unbiased estimator is also locally unbiased, our lower bounds will be tighter than those of [20] and [21].

 Our contributions and the organization of this paper can be summarized as follows.
-In Section II, we show that whereas only one unbiased estimator exists for the ordinary (nonsparse) signal in noise model, there are infinitely many unbiased estimators for the sparse signal in noise model; on the other hand, none of them has uniformly minimum variance.
-In Sections III and IV, we characterize the performance of locally minimum variance unbiased estimators by providing, respectively, lower and upper bounds on their mean-squared error (MSE).
-These bounds can equivalently be viewed as lower and upper bounds on the Barankin bound [23, 24].
-Finally, numerical studies exploring and extending our performance bounds and comparing them with established estimator designs are presented in Section V.
+In Section II, we show that whereas only one unbiased estimator exists for the ordinary (nonsparse) signal-in-noise model, there are infinitely many unbiased estimators for the sparse signal-in-noise model; however, none of them has uniformly minimum variance.
+In Sections III and IV, we characterize the performance of locally minimum variance unbiased estimators by providing, respectively, lower and upper bounds on their MSE.
+These bounds can equivalently be viewed as lower and upper bounds on the Barankin bound [22], [23].
+Finally, numerical studies exploring and extending our performance bounds and comparing them with established estimator designs are presented in Section V. We note that parts of this work were previously presented in [24].

 II.
-THE SPARSE SIGNAL IN NOISE MODEL
+THE SPARSE SIGNAL-IN-NOISE MODEL